20 Months Old Baby Food – Ideas, Chart and Recipes

 10. Seafood

 Seafood is a tad tricky since it does have some great benefits but also comes with the risk of arsenic or mercury poisoning.
-As long as you stick to specific fishes which are procured from reliable sources, your kids would benefit greatly from them.
+As long as you stick to specific fishes which are procured from reliable sources, your kids will benefit greatly from them.

-20 Month Old Baby Food Chart/Meal Plan
+20-Month-Old Baby Food Chart/Meal Plan

 Here’s a diet chart for a 20-month-old baby to help you with planning his meals.